Literary language: Tagalog

 Tagalog was the basis of the Filipino language; both share the same vocabulary and grammatical system and are mutually intelligible.
 However, there is a significant political and social history that underlies the reasons for differentiating between Tagalog and Filipino.

 Modern Tagalog is derived from Archaic Tagalog, which was likely spoken during the Classical period, it was the language of the Mai State, Tondo Dynasty (according to the Laguna Copperplate Inscription) and southern Luzon.
 It was written using Baybayin, a syllabary which is a member of the Brahmic family, before the Spanish Romanised the alphabet beginning in the late 15th century.
 Tagalog was also the spoken language of the 1896 Philippine Revolution.

-The 1987 Constitution maintains that Filipino is the country’s national language and one of two official languages, alongside English.
-Today, Filipino is considered the proper term for the language of the Philippines, especially by Filipino-speakers who are not of Tagalog origin, with many referring to the Filipino language as “Tagalog-based".
+The 1987 Constitution maintains that Filipino is the country's national language and one of two official languages, alongside English.
+Today, Filipino is considered the proper term for the language of the Philippines, especially by Filipino-speakers who are not of Tagalog origin, with many referring to the Filipino language as "Tagalog-based".
 The language is taught in schools throughout the country and is the official language of education and business.
 Native Tagalog-speakers meanwhile comprise one of the largest linguistic and cultural groups of the Philippines, numbering an estimated 14 million.

+Slavic languages

+Notably, in Eastern European and Slavic linguistics, the term "literary language" has also been used as a synonym of "standard language".